bcgov/castor/documentation/castor_quick_start_tutorial.md

 Here we do not prioritize harvest by zone, and thus you will notice these parameters are “commented out”.

-The *reportHarvestConstraints* parameter in the *forestryCastor* module can be used to output a table from the simulation that reports the constraint values for each zone constraint area.
-For example, if a zone has a constraint threshold on the proportion of the area of the zone that can be less then a specified stand age, it will report out the proportion of the zone that meets that threshold at each time interval.
-This can be useful for double-checking whether a constraint is being modeled properly, or to assess when a constraint is or is not being met during a simulation.
-Here we set the parameter to TRUE so we can use that functionality.
-We will show you how to use this information in more detail later.

 The *adjacencyConstraint* parameter in the *forestryCastor* module can be used to simulate a ‘green-up’ requirement for adjacent harvest blocks.
 The parameter is the minimum threshold of the height of the